hipstersmoothie/next-ignite/README.md

    import React from "react";
    import App from "next/app";
    import { MDXProvider } from "@mdx-js/react";
+   import igniteComponents from '../src/mdx-components'

    import "../css/tailwind.css";

    import { Anchor } from "../components/anchor";
    import { H1 } from "../components/h1";

-   // Add components for all the base components const components = {
+   // Override any of the base components const components = {
+     ...igniteComponents,
      a: Anchor,
      h1: H1
    };